 Sicily, the largest island in the Mediterranean, is a fascinating destination rich in history and natural beauty.
-It is no surprise that a lot of movies and tv shows (like white lotus) have been filmed on the island considering how breathtaking every corner of Sicily is.
+It is no surprise that a lot of movies and TV shows (like white lotus) have been filmed on the island considering how breathtaking every corner of Sicily is.

 Its dramatic coastline is studded with lovely beaches, while rocky mountains and fertile valleys provide a breathtaking backdrop for exploring.
-Sicilian cuisine is a gourmet treat that includes fresh fish, savoury pastas, and sweet cannolis.
+Sicilian cuisine is a gourmet treat that includes fresh fish, savoury pasta, and sweet cannolis.
 From the bustling streets of Palermo to the lovely towns of Taormina, the island is rich in experiences for all types of visitors.

 Best Hotels in Sicily